idealista/format-preserving-encryption-java/README.md

 - *Alphabet*: A subset of characters that are valid to create a text input for an instance.
 - *Transformers*: Functions (Class) that are able to transform text to numeral string or numeral string to text.

-Defaults class of config package has a default domain with the lower case of english alphabet.
+The [default domain](src/main/java/com/idealista/fpe/config/basic/BasicAlphabet.java) includes the lower case letters of the English alphabet

 #### Pseudo Random Function (PRF)

 A given designated cipher function.
-By default we use AES-CBC with 128, 192 or 256 based on the input key.
+By default AES-CBC with 128, 192 or 256 based on the input key is used.

 #### Input text length

 The minimum length of a text for a given domain is defined using the rules at the start of this section.
-Although the maximum length is no defined, you must be aware of performance issues when using a very large text.
+Although the maximum length is not defined, you must be aware of performance issues when using a very large text.

 ## Requirements